John McCarthyʼs life in music includes that of pianist, distinguished pedagogue, arts administrator and educational consultant.

 John McCarthy relocated from New York to accept a full scholarship from the San Francisco Conservatory of Music.
 After graduation, he was immediately appointed to the faculty, a position he has held since 1972.
 Principal teachers include Martin Canin in New York, Katja Andy in Boston, Bernard Abramowitsch, Robert Helps, Thomas LaRatta, and Milton & Peggy Salkind in San Francisco.

-John McCarthy is widely recognized as one of today’s leading pedagogues.
-In 2006, he was one of three teachers of classical music in the nation to receive a Distinguished Teacher Award from the Department of Education and the White House Committee on Presidential Scholars in the Arts, at a ceremony in Washington D.C.
+An award winning teacher of long experience, John McCarthy is widely recognized as one of today’s leading pedagogues.
+In 2006, he was one of three teachers of classical music to receive a Distinguished Teacher Award from the Department of Education and the White House Committee on Presidential Scholars in the Arts, at a ceremony in Washington D.C.
 This honor was awarded to him again in 2013, acknowledging his “substantial contributions to the development of our nation’s young people.”
 His students have appeared as concerto soloists with the Philharmonia Baroque, Royal Scottish National Symphony, San Francisco Symphony, Sydney Symphony Orchestra, Los Angeles Philharmonic, California Symphony, and with several youth orchestras, including San Francisco Symphony Youth Orchestra and California Youth Symphony.
 They have performed at the Gewandhaus in Germany, the Verbier Festival in Switzerland, the Kennedy Center, in San Francisco’s Davies Symphony Hall, at Disney Hall in Los Angeles, and on the nationally televised “From the Top at Carnegie Hall.”

 McCarthyʼs students have received numerous awards, including a Davidson Fellowship, and three students have been named Presidential Scholars in the Arts.
 They have received first prizes at the International Johann Sebastian Bach Competition in Leipzig, the Scottish International Piano Competition, Stravinsky International Piano Competition, the International Bach Competition in Wurzburg, the Rosalyn Tureck International Bach Competition in New York City, the Corpus Christi and Lennox International Young Artist Competitions in Texas, and competitions in Ukraine and Armenia.
 Six students have been named winners by the National YoungArts Award Foundation.